 We’re known for our innovative, international education initiatives.
 Our Center for Sustainable Global Enterprise creates opportunities for students to engage in applied research focused on the triple bottom line — consideration of the environmental, societal, and economic impacts of businesses on a global level.
 Our Emerging Markets Institute provides thought leadership on the roles of emerging markets in the global economy and offers students educational experiences via coursework, international study trips, practicums, and exchange programs.
-Our Entrepreneurship and Innovation Institute fosters the three most critical components of entrepreneurship and innovation: knowledge, through thought leadership in research, courses, and experiential learning; networking, through connecting students, faculty, researchers, alumni, inventors, investors, advisors, and mentors; and opportunity, through facilitating hands-on involvement with startups, commercialization initiatives, and other businesses.

 The Cornell MBA experience goes beyond theory and case studies to offer students opportunities to interact with corporate leaders from around the world, to grapple with real challenges global businesses are facing today, and to develop creative, tangible solutions that address those challenges.
 Through international study trips, student exchanges, internships, and worldwide projects, you’ll consult and collaborate with clients in a wide range of countries and industries.